Nick Hoffman (racing driver)

 Nick Hoffman (born May 1, 1992) is an American professional racing driver, chassis builder, and businessman.
-He currently competes full-time in the World of Outlaws Case Construction Late Model Series, driving the No. 9 Longhorn Chassis for Tye Twarog Racing.
-He has also previously driven in the NASCAR Camping World Truck Series, served as the house car driver for Barry Wright Race Cars in 2022, and since 2012 has owned his own chassis company Elite Chassis which produces Dirt Modified's.
+He currently competes full-time in the World of Outlaws Late Model Series, driving the No. 9 Longhorn Chassis for Tye Twarog Racing.
+He has also previously driven in the NASCAR Camping World Truck Series.

 Racing career

+Early career

+Hoffman began racing open-wheel dirt modifieds in his hometown Belleville, Illinois, region.
+In 2012 he founded his own dirt modified manufacturing business, Elite Chassis, in Mooresville, North Carolina.
+Hoffman is a three-time United Midwestern Promoters (UMP) Modified National Champion.as well as a five-time DIRTcar Summer Nationals Champion (2016, 2019-2022), topping the series’ win list with 69 feature victories.

+Late Models

+Hoffman, the 2023 World of Outlaws Late Model Series Rookie of the Year, has made more than 300 dirt late model national tour starts highlighted by over 20 feature wins on top of more than 100 top five and 150 top 10 finishes.
+In 2022 Hoffman served as the house car driver for Barry Wright Race Cars.

+In September 2026 it was announced that he would field a full-time dirt late-model entry for Spire Motorsports.

 NASCAR Camping World Truck Series

 Hoffman made his racing debut in 2010, where he drove the No. 63 Ford for MB Motorsports.
 Hoffman ran two races in 2011, staying in the No. 63.
 He finished 34th at Nashville and 25th at Kansas.

-In 2018, Hoffman returned to NASCAR, driving the No. 83 for MB Motorsports in the Eldora Dirt Derby, where he had a career best finish of 10th.
+In 2018, Hoffman returned to NASCAR, driving the No. 83 for MB Motorsports in the Eldora Dirt Derby, where he had a career best finish of tenth.